Gleaning (birds): Techniques and adaptations

 Further specialization within a habitat is associated with behaviors and morphological adaptations (physical traits of size and shape).
 Tiny birds are lightweight enough to hang onto the ends of twigs and pluck small prey; the goldcrest of Europe and its counterpart the golden-crowned kinglet of North America exhibit this feeding style.
 The related common firecrest is very similar in size and shape, but slightly bulkier, and has less of a tendency to glean along twigs and more of a habit of flying from perch to perch.
 Having a very small bill seems to be good for taking tiny prey from the surfaces of leaves, and small-billed birds such as the blue tit forage in broad-leafed woodlands.
 The long-billed gnatwren and speckled spinetail of Central and South America, and the ashy tailorbird and striped tit-babbler of South Asia, show a preference for gleaning in tangles of vines.
 The ash-browed spinetail of South America specializes in gleaning among epiphytes on moss-covered tree branches.
 Many hummingbirds take small insects from flowers while probing for nectar, and some species glean actively among bark and leaves.
 The Puerto Rican emerald is one such hummingbird.
 Found only on the island of Puerto Rico, the female subsists on insects and spiders, while the male has a typical hummingbird diet of nectar.
 Hummingbirds and other gleaners are also sometimes attracted to the sap wells created by sapsuckers.
 Sapsuckers, which are in the woodpecker family, drill small holes in living tree branches to get the sap flowing.
 The sap and the insects it attracts are then consumed, and rufous hummingbirds have been observed to follow the movements of sapsuckers and take advantage of this food source.
 Clusters of dead leaves also often harbor invertebrate prey, and the Bewick's wren and worm-eating warbler of North America have long bills well-suited for probing them, as do certain Asian babblers, such as the rusty-cheeked scimitar babbler.
 In Central and South America, foliage-gleaners such as the red-faced spinetail and buff-throated foliage-gleaner are also examples of birds that glean clusters of dead leaves.

 Crevice-gleaning is a niche particular to dry and rocky habitats.
-Adaptations for crevice-gleaning are similar to that of bark-gleaning.
+Adaptations for crevice-gleaning are similar to those of bark-gleaning.
 Just as the Bewick's wren, as mentioned in the preceding paragraph, has a long bill suited for poking around in the small places of woods and gardens, another North American wren, the canyon wren, has an even longer bill, which allows it to probe crevices in rocky cliffs.
 It also has skeletal adaptations to aid it in reaching deep into small spaces.
 These same traits are useful for gleaning the sides of buildings, as well.
 Another kind of rocky habitat is found along mountain streams, where birds such as the Louisiana waterthrush of North America and the forktails of Asia pick over stream-side rocks and exposed roots for aquatic insects and other moisture-loving prey.